We are conducting a risk analysis for fresh melon fruit for human consumption from Japan.

 In 2020 Japan produced 147,900 tonnes of melons.
 Melons are grown throughout the country.

-Japan produces melons year-round.
+Japan can produce melons year-round, though production volumes vary seasonally.
 They use a range of cultivation techniques, with different cultivars harvested in different seasons.

-Most melons in Japan are consumed as fresh fruit in the domestic market, however fruit are also exported to Hong Kong, Singapore and Taiwan.
+Most melons in Japan are consumed as fresh fruit in the domestic market, however fruit are also exported to Hong Kong, Singapore, Taiwan, Malaysia and Hawaii.

 Melon industry in Australia

-The Australian melon industry is well established and consists of approximately 200 growers producing melons across an area of around 8,500 hectares.
+The Australian melon industry is well established and consists of approximately 200 growers producing melons across around 8,500 hectares.
 The major melon types produced in Australia are rockmelons, honeydew melons and watermelons.

 Importantly, the melons from Japan risk analysis only applies to fruit varieties within the melon (Cucumis melo) species.
 This means it does not include watermelons (Citrullus lanatus).
 Accordingly, the Australian statistics outlined below are applicable to melons (Cucumis melo) only.